-We know that the Colonial Williamsburg experience looks a little different this summer.
+We know that the Colonial Williamsburg experience looks a little different right now.
 For example, when you walk down Duke of Gloucester Street, you may not see as many Grand Union flags (that indicate sites are open) in front of as many trade shops as usual.
-But did you know you can find different tradespeople working in our galleries each day?
+But did you know you can find different tradespeople working in our galleries and in the Raleigh Tavern each day?
 Or that the blacksmiths at the public armoury have welcomed additional tradespeople to practice and share their trades in their spacious yard?

 We had to get creative to protect our employees and guests, but there’s still so many things to do in Williamsburg.
 In fact, we planned a sample itinerary for you below and we couldn’t fit everything into one day!
 Here’s an example of what your day could look like.
 There are a few opportunities to choose between two activities, and you never know what you’ll stumble upon or where you’ll want to linger for more questions, so remember to let your curiosity guide you!